Business Lab for students

 The advice is provided by Professor Lebene Soga and appointed entrepreneurship mentors/coaches from the LBS Centre for Entrepreneurship & Knowledge Exchange.

 The Business Lab is open to other persons to join and become advisors specifically persons who can offer relevant knowledge, experience and skills within the subject areas.
-Example, colleagues in the Careers team may also be mentors/coaches in the Business Lab.
+Example, colleagues in the careers team may also be mentors/coaches in the Business Lab.
 Training will be provided for all mentors to ensure consistency.

 The advisor can take on several different roles in the course of advising, depending on the requirements of the student that includes being a coach, mentor, an information resource, a role model and a friend.